Kotivskyi/ai-footbal-booking/backend/backend_architecture.md

 Services contain the core business logic of the application.
 They are called by controllers and interact with the models to perform data operations.

 *   **`authService.js`**:
-    *   `registerUser(email, password)`: Creates a new user in the database after validating the input and securely hashing the password using `bcrypt`.
-    *   `loginUser(email, password)`: Authenticates a user by verifying the provided email and password against the stored credentials.
-Upon successful authentication, generates a JWT using `jsonwebtoken`.
+    *   ✅ `registerUser(email, password)`: User registration
+        - Checks for existing users
+        - Hashes passwords with bcrypt
+        - Creates new user records
+    *   ✅ `loginUser(email, password)`: User authentication
+        - Verifies credentials
+        - Generates JWT tokens
+        - Returns user data
-*   **`bookingService.js`**:
+*   **`bookingService.js`**: Handles business logic for slot management and booking operations
-    *   `getAvailableSlots()`: Fetches a list of upcoming football slots from the database.
-Can include filtering logic to exclude past or full slots.
-    *   `bookSlot(slotId, userId)`: Handles the logic for booking a slot for a user.
-It checks if the slot is available (capacity > number of `bookedBy`), if the user has an existing booking, and then updates the `Slot` document by adding the user's ID to the `bookedBy` array.
-Decrements the capacity (implicitly or explicitly depending on implementation).
-    *   `cancelBooking(slotId, userId)`: Handles the logic for canceling a user's booking.
-Removes the user's ID from the `bookedBy` array of the `Slot` document.
-    *   `getUserBookings(userId)`: Retrieves a list of slots that have been booked by a specific user.
-    *   `hasActiveBooking(userId)`: Checks if a user has any upcoming, booked slots to enforce the single booking limit.
+    - Slot availability checks
+    - Booking creation and cancellation
+    - User booking retrieval

 ### 2.8.
 Utilities (`utils/`)